fractalysid/Twive_Simplified/Layout.md

 Bottom row for rare symbols.

 ## Left symbols
 Common symbols in home row.
-Math symbols in home row.
+Math symbols in top row.
 Bottom row for rare symbols.

 ## Function
 F1-F12.
 Other special functions may be added.
+Ctrl+Alt for convenient access to terminal consoles in GNU/Linux.

 ## Numbers
-Rolling hands from outer to inner side is more comfortable.
-Moreover 0123 are more common than other numbers.
-Keys are placed keeping these things in mind.
+0123 are more common than other numbers so they are in the home row.
 Dot and comma and a couple of math operators are also present.

 ## Media